 The Crash Bandicoot trilogy remaster was one of the biggest hits of 2017, selling more copies than plenty of major new releases.
 So it should come as no surprise that the next classic PlayStation franchise to get the remaster treatment is Spyro the Dragon.

-Following months of rumours, leaks and speculation, Activision officially announced Spyro Reignited Trilogy, the Spyro remaster headed to consoles later this year.
-Here's all we know about the Spyro remaster, including the official release date, platform support and gameplay information.
+Following months of rumours, leaks and speculation, Activision officially announced Spyro Reignited Trilogy, the Spyro remaster now available on PS4 and Xbox One.
+Here's all you need to know about the Spyro remaster, including the official release date, platform support and gameplay information.

 When is the Spyro Reignited Trilogy release date?